-- 10.1 The pastoral relationship, when initiated by call, shall be without time limit. - 10.2 The policy of the Church shall be that, as far as reasonably possible, every Pastoral Charge shall have a pastorate without interruption, and that, as far as reasonably possible, every effective member of the Order of Ministry shall have a Pastoral Charge or Community of Faith.
+- 10.0 The Order of Ministry shall be open to persons of all gender identities.
+(2021) - 10.1 The pastoral relationship, when initiated by call, shall be without time limit. - The policy of the Church shall be that, as far as reasonably possible, every Pastoral Charge shall have a pastorate without interruption, and that, as far as reasonably possible, every effective member of the Order of Ministry shall have a Pastoral Charge or Community of Faith.
 (2019) - 10.3 Every member of the Order of Ministry shall, subject to the rules and regulations of the United Church: - 1) be a member of the Regional Council; and - 2) be subject to the discipline of the Office of Vocation.
 (2019) - 10.4 Every member of the Order of Ministry called or appointed to a Pastoral Charge shall, subject to the rules and regulations of the United Church: - 1) have the right to conduct services in the church, churches, or other places of worship in connection with the Pastoral Charge; - 2) have the right of occupancy of the manse in connection with the Pastoral Charge.
 (2019) - 10.5 Every member of the order of ministry of a denomination with which the United Church has a mutual recognition agreement shall be eligible for appointment or call in the United Church.